 In am now using a Durston x-mid pro2 which is light enough for solo use and large enough for trips with my wife or a friend.
 Stable enough for 3+ seasons, can be opened up for decent ventilation in warmer weather, and easy to pitch if you use a few tricks.
 Between 2010-2021 I used a ZPacks Hexamid (my review) at 8oz (10oz including door), @$259 in 2010 for my 3-season solo trips in California until 2022.
 I am searching for a good replacement.

 I can’t recommend one shelter as being the “best”.
-Giving equal weighting to the weight, internal “comfort” (able to sit up and move), small footprint, ease / speed of pitch, bug protection, survive high winds, rain protection, and ventilation, there is no clear winner.
+Giving equal weighting to the weight, usable size (See Andrew’s article about calculation usable space and the related space spreadsheet), small footprint, ease / speed of pitch, bug protection, survive high winds, rain protection, and ventilation, there is no clear winner.
 Add price and the field flattens even more.
 Depending on how you weight these issues will result in a different shelter being “the best”.
+Here are my favorite:

-- MLD SoloMid or DuoMid XL with inner bug-netting which can be thought of as a “some assembly required” tarp-tent for a single shelter that can be used in almost any conditions.
+- MLD SoloMid (or DuoMid) XL with inner bug-netting which can be thought of as a “some assembly required” tarp-tent.
+Doesn’t do anything perfectly, but can handle just about any conditions you might encounter.

 - Tarptent Notch Li solo 20oz, $599 provides a very usable space which is more storm worthy than ZPacks shelters and feel more roomy that the SoloMid.
 Inner tent is small but useable and can be set up after the outer tent is up.
 A good first look review of the Notch Li.
 Need room for two?
 Check out the Stratospire Li.